-Rady Children’s Cardiovascular/Cardiothoracic Division performs about 500 surgeries a year, exclusively for the treatment of congenital heart defects.
+Rady Children’s Division of Cardiovascular Surgery, part of the Heart Institute, performs about 500 surgeries a year, exclusively for the treatment of congenital heart defects.
+Our outcomes are among the best in the nation.

 Complemented by leading programs in pediatric electrophysiology, interventional cardiology, prenatal/pediatric cardiac diagnostics and affiliated high-risk obstetrics, the Division provides an integrated approach to the treatment of the full spectrum of complex congenital heart problems in newborns to adults.

-- The surgical treatment of complex newborn heart defects, such as hypoplastic left heart syndrome.
+- Surgical treatment of complex newborn heart defects, such as hypoplastic left heart syndrome.

 - Complex reconstructive surgery in previously operated on children or adults.